isomerpages/ncss-ssi/pages/training/Social-Service-Accelerator-Programme.md

 ### Modules for Functional Skills

 **Marketing & Fundraising**
--   [Branding Non-Profit: A Introduction](https://e-services.ncss.gov.sg/Training/Course/TemplateSearch?Filter.Keyword=branding+non-profit&Filter.CourseDatesString=&Filter.TypeOfCourse.Value=&Filter.TypeOfCourse.Label=&Filter.CourseSubCategory.Id=&Filter.CourseSubCategory.LogicalName=&Filter.CourseSubCategory.Name=&Filter.CourseSubCategory.ToRemove=){:target="_blank"} (by SSI)
+-   Branding Non-Profit: A Introduction (by SSI)

 Learners will gain a deeper understanding of branding and its importance for both new and more established non profits.

--   [Donor Outreach through Social Media](https://e-services.ncss.gov.sg/Training/Course/TemplateSearch?Filter.Keyword=donor+outreach&Filter.CourseDatesString=&Filter.TypeOfCourse.Value=&Filter.TypeOfCourse.Label=&Filter.CourseSubCategory.Id=&Filter.CourseSubCategory.LogicalName=&Filter.CourseSubCategory.Name=&Filter.CourseSubCategory.ToRemove=){:target="_blank"} (by SSI)
+-   Donor Outreach through Social Media (by SSI)

 Learners will be equipped with the knowledge and skills to select appropriate social media platforms that matches their donor outreach objectives and gain an understanding of the barriers of using social media for donor engagement.

--   [Making $ense I: An introduction to Fund Raising](https://e-services.ncss.gov.sg/Training/Course/TemplateSearch?Filter.Keyword=Making+%24ense+I%3A+An+introduction+to+Fund+Raising&Filter.CourseDatesString=&Filter.TypeOfCourse.Value=&Filter.TypeOfCourse.Label=&Filter.CourseSubCategory.Id=&Filter.CourseSubCategory.LogicalName=&Filter.CourseSubCategory.Name=&Filter.CourseSubCategory.ToRemove=){:target="_blank"} (by SSI)
+-   Making $ense I: An introduction to Fund Raising (by SSI)

 Learners will gain an understanding of why and how donors give and learn to use tools to help them plan successful fund-raising activities.
 In addition, the drafting of effective fund-raising proposals will also be taught.